lioness3/Code-Review-11-Authenticity-/README.md

 #### _By: Joann Carter_
 ***************
 # _Description_
 This is an application that will demonstrate a one to many relationship between product and reviews.
-This application uses a databases that is filled using the gem 'Faker' and has authentication and authorization using bcript.
+This application uses a databases that is filled using the gem 'Faker' and has authentication and authorization using BCRYPT.
 It also demonstrates testing with rspec and capybara, and routing with rails.

 #  _Specification Chart_